floledermann/stimsrv/README.md

 (The *[stimsrv experiment template](https://github.com/floledermann/stimsrv-experiment-template)* provides scripts for Windows to perform such tasks without using the command line.)

-A minimal experiment specification file looks like this:
+A minimal experiment specification file could look like this:

 ```javascript
 // Load the "pause" task